alexandroid000/alexandroid000.github.io/_pages/contact.md

 Please feel free to contact me about potential collaborations!
-Send me an email at aqn 3 AT cornell dot edu .
+Send me an email at nillesa2 AT wwu dot edu .